*NOTE: the number of prerequisite courses required and the details for each prerequisite have been updated February 2018*

 Articulatory Phonetics: Introduction to the International Phonetic Alphabet and practice in phonetic transcription.

 Child Language Development, Child Language Acquisition or First Language Acquisition.
 A course describing typical language development in children, from birth to school entry.

 Indigenous Canadian History: Starting in Fall 2019, students admitted to the MSc SLP program will be required to complete a course focused on Indigenous history in Canada.
 The recommended course is the Indigenous Canada MOOC for certificate, however an academic equivalent will be accepted.

 If your institution is not listed below, or does not include a course that you would like to use for credit, please use the Alberta Transfer Guide to see if the course is transferable:

 (go to "Transfer from Institution" and input the necessary information)

-If a course has not already been pre-approved, it is strongly recommended to obtain approval from the Graduate Program Coordinator prior to applying to the program.
+If a course has not already been pre-approved, you can request to have the course outline/syllabus reviewed by the CSD Grad Advisor prior to applying to the program.